1ux/DCF77Decode/README.md

     uint8_t weekday;
     uint8_t month;
     uint8_t year;
-    uint8_t A1; //Change from CET to CEST or vice-versa. uint8_t transmitter_fault;	//Only relevant with very good signal };
+    uint8_t A1; //Upcoming change from CET to CEST or vice-versa. uint8_t CEST; //check whether it is summertime uint8_t CET; //check whether it is winter time uint8_t transmitter_fault;	//Only relevant with very good signal };